openEDI/open-data-access-tools/docs/_sources/contribute.rst.txt

 Contribute
 ==========

-Any contribution from outside of NREL are welcome.
-Please follow the following steps to contribute to this project.
+Any contributions from outside of NREL are welcome.
+Please use the following steps to contribute to this project.

 1. Fork this repository to your account.